Representation in International Arbitration Courts for Foreign Companies

 Recognition and Enforcement of Arbitral Awards

-We assist in the recognition and enforcement of international arbitral awards in Belarus and abroad, including court applications and coordination with enforcement authorities.
+We assist with recognition and enforcement of international arbitral awards in Belarus — filing court applications, coordinating with enforcement authorities, and advising on enforcement in other jurisdictions.

 ICAC at the Russian Chamber of Commerce and Industry

-A leading arbitral institution in the CIS region for resolving international commercial disputes under Russian and international law.
+A leading arbitral institution in the CIS region for resolving international commercial disputes.
+Russian awards do not require a separate recognition procedure in Belarus and are enforced directly.

 Court of Arbitration for Sport (CAS), Lausanne

-The key global body for resolving sports-related disputes, including doping, transfers, and disciplinary issues in professional athletics.
+The primary global institution for resolving sports-related disputes — including doping, transfers, and disciplinary matters in professional athletics.

 London Court of International Arbitration (LCIA)

-One of the world’s most prestigious arbitration institutions, known for its neutrality, efficiency, and rules based on English law.
+One of the world's most respected arbitration institutions, known for neutrality, procedural efficiency, and rules grounded in English law.

 Arbitration Institute of the Stockholm Chamber of Commerce (SCC)

-Frequently chosen for East-West disputes, the SCC offers neutrality, confidentiality, and strong procedural autonomy in commercial arbitration.
+Frequently chosen for East-West commercial disputes, the SCC offers neutrality, strong procedural autonomy, and confidentiality.

 American Arbitration Association (AAA), New York

-A prominent institution for domestic and international arbitration in the U.S., offering diverse panels and established procedural rules.
+A major institution for both domestic and international arbitration in the US, with established procedural rules and diverse arbitrator panels.

-World Bank-affiliated institution focused on investor–state disputes under bilateral investment treaties and international conventions.
+The World Bank-affiliated institution for investor-state disputes under bilateral investment treaties and international investment conventions.

 German Arbitration Institute (DIS)